Alluxio/alluxio/docs/en/Configuring-Alluxio-with-GlusterFS.md

 [compile Alluxio](Building-Alluxio-Master-Branch.html), or
 [download the binaries locally](Running-Alluxio-Locally.html).

-Then, if you haven't already done so, create your configuration file from the template:
+Then, if you haven't already done so, create your configuration file with `bootstrap-conf` command.

-{% include Common-Commands/copy-alluxio-env.md %}

-Alternatively, you can also create the configuration file with `bootstrap-conf` cmd.
 For example, if you are running Alluxio on your local machine, `ALLUXIO_MASTER_HOSTNAME` should be set to `localhost`

 {% include Configuring-Alluxio-with-GlusterFS/bootstrap-conf.md %}

+Alternatively, you can also create the configuration file from the template and set the contents manually.

+{% include Common-Commands/copy-alluxio-env.md %}

 # Configuring Alluxio